Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 |Loughrigg Tarn||2 miles (3 km)||This circular walk takes you to the lovely Loughrigg Tarn from Skelwith Bridge.
 The walk starts from the Skelwith Bridge Hotel and follows country lanes and footpaths around the pretty tarn.
 It's a fairly easy climb to the high point above the tarn with splendid views of the surrounding fells.
 It's a secluded peaceful spot which was a favourite of William Wordsworth. |

 It's possible to continue your walk north and climb to the top of Loughrigg Fell.
+The Colwith Force waterfall walk also starts from Skelwith Bridge.
+It follows the Cumbria Way to the 40ft falls through some lovely countryside and woodland.

 |Loweswater||4 miles (6 km)||Follow the lakeside path around this beautiful lake in the Lake District National Park.
 The walk starts at the car park at Waterend but you could just as easily start off in the village of Loweswater at the southern end of the lake.
 The walk includes a woodland stretch through Holme Wood where you can visit the beautiful Holme Force Waterfall.
 It's just to the west of the path and worth a small detour. |